recordrig/for-the-record/README.md

 npm run cypress
 ```

+### Visual tests

-We integrate with Percy for visual regression testing.
+We integrate with [Percy](https://percy.io/0117db51/recordrig-site) for visual regression testing.
 Percy commands will only run in the CI environment and will be ignored locally.

 ## Styling